Axiomatic Characterizations of Draft Rules: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{Brief overview of related literature} gives an overview of the related literature.
 Section~\ref{Model} introduces the standard model, in which allocation rules are formally defined, and we discuss how to extend agents' preferences over objects to incomplete preferences over bundles (e.g., \emph{sets of recruits}) using the pairwise dominance extension (see, for example, \citealp{brams1979prisoners}).
 Section~\ref{Properties} defines several properties of allocation rules and highlights some useful relationships between the properties.
 Section~\ref{Draft Rules} provides a formal definition of draft rules.
 Section~\ref{Results} states the main results of the paper.
-Section~\ref{s:unacc_ext} presents two extensions and the corresponding characterisation results.
-The first extension considers environments where each agent demands a number of objects less than or equal to some (possibly agent-specific) quota.
-The second extension considers a more general preference domain, in which agents may deem certain objects unacceptable.
-In Section~\ref{sec:variable-populations}, we consider a model in which the set of agents may vary.
+Section~\ref{s:unacc_ext} considers a more general preference domain, in which agents may deem certain objects unacceptable, and presents a version of the main characterization result.
 Section~\ref{sec:conclusion} concludes.
-All proofs are postponed to the appendix.
+All proofs are postponed to Appendix \ref{sec:appendix}.